raspibolt/raspibolt/raspibolt_6B_btc_rpc_explorer.md

 #### Install NodeJS

-* Starting with user 'admin', we switch to user 'root' and add the [Node JS](https://nodejs.org) package repository.
+* Starting with user "admin", we switch to user "root" and add the [Node JS](https://nodejs.org) package repository.
   We'll use version 12 which is the most recent stable one.
-Then, exit the 'root' user session.
+Then, exit the "root" user session.

   ```sh
   $ sudo su